F43M/Scraper-Wiki/docs/scaling.md

 ## Autoscaling

-Horizontal Pod Autoscaling can be enabled on the worker deployments using CPU utilization targets.
-Increase the node count in your Terraform modules to ensure sufficient capacity.
+Horizontal Pod Autoscaling (HPA) can be enabled on the worker deployments using CPU utilization targets.
+An example configuration is provided in `k8s/hpa-worker.yaml` which scales the `scraper-worker` Deployment between one and ten replicas when average CPU usage exceeds **75%**.
+Adjust the `averageUtilization` threshold and `maxReplicas` values to match your cluster capacity and workload characteristics.

+HPA requires the Kubernetes **metrics server** to be installed so the cluster can collect resource metrics.
+Ensure your cluster has it running (e.g. `helm install metrics-server bitnami/metrics-server`) before applying the autoscaler.
+Increase the node count in your Terraform modules if additional capacity is needed.

 ## Metrics Scraping